Optical Readout of Reconfigurable Layered Magnetic Domain Structure in CrSBr

 \subsection{Magnetic field configuration.}

-Magnetic fields were applied along the easy axis of CrSBr, with values up to 0.5\,T. The step size in magnetic field was 0.002\,T. For comparison, measurements were also performed with the field along the intermediate a-axis, up to 3\,T, confirming the expected anisotropy; these data are delivered as supplementary information.
+Magnetic fields were applied along the easy axis of CrSBr ($b$-axis), with values up to 0.5\,T. The step size in magnetic field was 0.002\,T. For comparison, measurements were also performed with the field along the intermediate a-axis, up to 3\,T, confirming the expected anisotropy; these data are provided in the Supplementary Information.